Margaret Jean Clay

 Women of Influence: A Partial History of CFUW Victoria

-The Library Book: a History of Service to British Columbia
+The Library Book: A History of Service to British Columbia

 By David Obee